CTR is one of the key indicators of push notifications effectiveness, and its improvement is challenge #1 for many

-Here are the most effective hacks that can improve CTR of your pushes:
+Here are the most effective hacks that can improve CTRs of your pushes:

 We can share a recent case of a Pushwoosh client, a media app.
 They came with a typical problem for their industry, as you can judge by the benchmarks above: they wished to improve their push notifications CTR.

 We suggested they conduct an A/B test: add emojis to their pushes’ subtitles and send such augmented notifications to a part of their subscribers.
 Another segment would receive their messages without emojis.

 The experiment lasted three days, and it showed a 15% higher CTR for the push notifications with emojis.

 Our e-commerce clients gain even better results from using emojis.
 They bring an up to 40% increase in push notifications CTR.

-You can address your customers by their names and refer to any of his or her preferences in the message.
+You can address your customers by their names and refer to any of their preferences in the message.
 Set Tags based on user behavior, and you will send relevant communications to every single user, how cool is that?

 3. Custom sound

 Add a custom sound to your push notifications.
 Users will hear it when they receive a push on their device.

-A sports app can shout of a goal, and an entertainment/streaming app can play a tune from their users’ favorite movies.
+A sports app can shout a goal, and an entertainment/streaming app can play a tune from their users’ favorite movies.

 In fact, any unusual sound can drive extra user attention to your notifications.

 The more targeted your messages are, the higher CTR you’ll get.

 Define the main audience segments for your application and create different messages for each of them.
 Different people treat the same news differently.
-You may create them with the help of Tags and Filters.
+You may create them with the help of our state-of-art segment builder.